Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 - The use of sunscreen

-So while the absorption of vitamin D and the release of nitric oxide does occur with UV exposure, the dangers of UVB exposure should be taken into consideration (22).
+So while the absorption of vitamin D and the release of nitric oxide do occur with UV exposure, the dangers of UVB exposure should be taken into consideration (22).
 This is why it’s also a good idea to consider adding more foods high in vitamin D to your diet.

 Foods High in Vitamin D